trevorcook/envth/README.md

 `env-ssh`, which is used to ssh into foreign hosts (uses `NIX_SSHOPTS`) and `env-su` which is used to switch user in the current environment.

+## Installing

+Environments can be installed using `nix-env`.
+For instance, the currently active environment can be installed with `nix-env -if $definition`.
+This will add the executable `enter-<name>` to the current user's PATH.

-### Localization
+## Localization

 The default library function `env-localize` provides a means of copying environment resources from the nix store.
-More precisely, it will copy any file attribute in the environment that has been tagged with `mkSrc`, as in
+More precisely, it will copy the definition file and any file attribute in the environment that has been tagged with `mkSrc`, as in
 ```
   xFile = env-th.mkSrc ./xFile.md;
 ```